labscanvas/labscanvas.github.io/README.md

 # Canvas Labs
 ---
-> A canvas that designs your ideas
+> A canvas that designs your solutions
+>